-Title of Study: Name of Institution, Agency, or Private Practice Setting Study discussed with and explained to (Name of Representative) a.
+Title of Study: Name of Institution, Agency, or Private Practice Setting Study discussed with and explained to e of Representative) a.
 Description of Study b.
-Description of activities the Representative will do : c.
-Description of safeguards taken to protect identity of agency: d.
-Description of concurrent or later review procedure 1.
-Description of concurrent or later review procedure within the agency: e.
-Description of how the agency will be informed of ongoing research process and results of the study.
-Signature of Representative (if written consent indicated) Date Investigator's Signature Date
+Description of activities the Representative will do: c.
+Description of safeguards taken to protect identity of ag gency: d.
+Description of concurrent or later review procedure wit hin the agency: e.
+Description of how the agency will be informed of ong of the study. oing research process and results Signature of Representative (if written consent indicated) Date Investigator's Signature Date